Want to know what problem the Censors have with sex: Ekta Kapoor

-Ekta Kapoor on her love-hate relationship with the censors and the need for an adult slot on TV
+TV czarina and filmmaker Ekta Kapoor talks about her love-hate relationship with the Censor Board, the need for an adult slot on television and more in a candid interview

 She is known as the czarina of television and a bold filmmaker who loves pushing the envelope and dealing with subjects that most of her compatriots avoid.
 Ekta Kapoor’s Shaadi Ke Side Effects has just released while she has two more projects — Ragini MMS 2 and The Villain coming up.
 The women in her cinema are in stark contrast to her bahus in her TV shows.
 Like or hate her serials and films, Kapoor can hardly be ignored.
 Excerpts from an exclusive chat: